top of page

 The Impact of Forecast Consistency and Accuracy on Trust: List

-Problem Statment
+Problem

 Forecasts for major weather events often begin days in advance.
-Although weather models constantly change, growing more accurate on average as lead times decrease (Lazo, Morss, & Demuth, 2009; Wilson & Giles, 2013), forecasters are often hesitant to update the forecasts they provide the public out of fear that inconsistency in subsequent forecasts will negatively affect user trust.
+Although weather models constantly change, growing more accurate on average as lead times decrease (Lazo, Morss, & Demuth, 2009; Wilson & Giles, 2013), forecasters are often hesitant to update the forecasts they provide the public out of fear that inconsistency (mismatching forecast values) in subsequent forecasts will result in user skepticism and churn.
 Because accuracy generally increases as lead times decrease, the choice to maintain consistency can be at tradeoff with accuracy.
+The purpose of this study was to directly compare the effects of forecast inaccuracy and inconsistency on trust to inform whether retention is best preserved by updating forecasts (to be more accurate) or artificially maintaining consistency. â€‹

 The Impact of Forecast Consistency and Accuracy on Trust: Text